SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

   subscription:
   | Queue name | Subscription | | ---- | ----- |
   | accounts-suspended | `acmebank/solace/account/suspended/v1/*` |
 > aside positive You can refer to the Event Portal topic design to identify what event and topic taxonomy is in play
 > here to understand the Solace topic routing concept better.

+* Import the **core-banking** as a project into an IDE of your choice :Intellij, Eclipse or SpringSource Tool Suite.
+  All the 3 tools are installed on the VM and are available on the desktop for your use.
+* The code for importing is available at the location :
+  **/home/ubuntu/GitHub/solace-masterclass-code/banking-domain/core-banking**
+> aside negative If you need any assistance in this, please feel free to reach out to the Solace instructors nearby.

-* Open the file SolaceEventHandler.java at the location :
+* Open the file SolaceEventHandler.java in the new IDE project :
-  core-banking/src/main/java/com/solace/acme/bank/corebanking/service/SolaceEventHandler.java
     * Add in the following code snippet in the **connectAndConfigureConsumers** method :
       ```Java
           final PersistentMessageReceiver accountSuspendedEventReceiver = messagingService.createPersistentMessageReceiverBuilder().build(Queue.durableExclusiveQueue(configProperties.getAccountsSuspendedQueueName()));